B1naryB0t/SWE-Final-Project-Snack-Overflow/README.md

 * `pip install -r requirements.txt`

 ### Configure Database:
-By default, the API uses SQLite.
+By default, the API can use MySQL or SQLite.
+Check the Technical Documentation for explanations on the easy switch.
 You can change the database URL in `api/database.py` to connect to a different SQL database.
 Example for MySQL:
 ```python
 DATABASE_URL = "mysql+pymysql://username:password@localhost/db_name"
 ```
+for SQLite:
+'''
+DATABASE_URL = "sqlite:///nameof.db"

 ### Run the server:
 `uvicorn api.main:app --reload`